Do Fitbits Work Without A Phone? Your Guide to Hands-Free Fitness

 Setting up your Fitbit without a smartphone is totally doable, but you’ll need to think outside the phone box.
 Your Fitbit device can walk you through the basics right on its screen.

 You’ll still need internet access somewhere.
-If you have a tablet, computer, or can borrow a friend’s phone for the initial setup, that works perfectly.
+Borrowing a friend’s phone for the initial setup works perfectly, and you only need it for that one sitting.

 Once you’re past the initial hurdle, your Fitbit becomes surprisingly independent.
 It tracks steps, heart rate, sleep, and calories without needing constant phone contact.